loop023/wtiberium/trunk/Docs/readme.txt

 	Tiberium now emits gas when spawned,
 	Added a tiberium seeder warhead,
-	The tiberium entities will no longer collide with the player,
+	The tiberium entities will no longer collide with the player, The missile now gives more arguments to the warhead, Added a sonic grenade (No effect yet),

 	1.12 :
 	Better spawn heights for the entities,